Aspie96/blog/content/posts/free-speech.md

 Public access to tools which facilitate expression can be empowering.

 In the world of software, instruments useful for freedom of expression include editors for text, images, videos, audio and 3D models, as well as automatic translators and tools that can improve accessibility for disabled people.
-These programs should be widely available as [free software]({{< ref "free-software" >}}), as *software freedom* can enhance other kinds of freedom.
+These programs should be widely available as [free software]({{< ref "free-software" >}}) because *software freedom* can enhance other kinds of freedom.

 ## My take